annotation/text-fabric/tf/docs/about/datamodel.md

 *   nodes greater than `maxSlot` correspond to general text objects;
 *   node features are mappings of integers to values;
-*   edge features are mappings of pairs of integers to values; i.e. edges are ordered pairs of integers; labelled edges are ordered tuples of two nodes and a value;
+*   edge features are mappings of pairs of integers to values; i.e. edges are ordered pairs of integers; labeled edges are ordered tuples of two nodes and a value;
-*   values (for nodes and for edges) are strings (Unicode, utf8) or numbers;
+*   values (for nodes and for edges) are strings (UNICODE, utf8) or numbers;
 *   the `otype` feature maps
     *   the integers `1..maxSlot` (including) to the *slot type*, where `maxSlot` is the last *slot*,